 - Now put the machine in the sink to avoid a mess; put your finger over the hole at the top of the filter; then turn on the water supply.
 The force of the water puts pressure under the filter to un-seat it from the housing.
 The old filter can then be easily removed, using the ring at the top of the filter, and discarded.

 - Carefully remove the replacement filter from it's protective box and wrapping.
 Use the greatest care while handling it.

 - There is a rubber o-ring that goes around the upper part of the filter.
-Put a drop of vegetable oil on your finger and lightly coat the outer surface of the O-ring.
+Put some vegetable oil or vaseline (or something like that) on your finger and coat the outer surface of the O-ring.
 It is necessary to do this to reduce friction while inserting the new filter into place.